kawser218696/Torrent-API/README.md

-# Corona Info Bot
+# Torrent Bot
-A corona information telegram bot
+A Telegram Bot to get Torrents

 ---